patozgg/C8-backup-toolkit/doc/storage/GCP/README.md

 # Principal

-The main idea when using Google to backup Camunda 8 is that Camunda 8  needs a Google service account (as seen in prerequisite).
-The service account is then authorized to read/write to the storage bucket.
+The main idea when using Google to backup Camunda 8 is that Camunda 8  needs a Google service account .
+The service account is then authorized to read/write to the storage bucket and finally Camunda 8 uses such service account.